DariusDahl/Game-Development-Project-Sync/MissionDemolition/README.md

 - Try to complete all levels using the fewest shots

 ## 🛠 Unique Features
-- **Multi-Level Gameplay** – Includes five castle levels that increase in challenge.
+- Multi-Level Gameplay – Includes five castle levels that increase in challenge.
-- **Slingshot Aiming System** – Intuitive click-and-drag controls to set power and angle.
+- Slingshot Aiming System – Intuitive click-and-drag controls to set power and angle.
-- **Camera Follow Modes** – Switch between slingshot view, castle view, or both with a dedicated button.
+- Camera Follow Modes – Switch between slingshot view, castle view, or both with a dedicated button.
-- **Projectile Trails** – See the paths of previous shots to better judge your next.
+- Projectile Trails – See the paths of previous shots to better judge your next.
-- **Shot Counter UI** – Tracks and displays the number of shots taken so far.
+- Shot Counter UI – Tracks and displays the number of shots taken so far.
-- **Goal Indicator** – The green goal changes transparency when hit to confirm success.
+- Goal Indicator – The green goal changes transparency when hit to confirm success.

 ## 🔥 Play the Game
 ### **Download the Build Folder**
 You can download the full build directly from the `Builds/` folder in this repository.

 ### **Important:**
-The game **cannot be run using just the `.exe` file**.
-You must download and keep the **entire `Builds` folder** together, as it contains essential files like `UnityPlayer.dll` and the `MissionDemolition_Data` folder.
+The game cannot be run using just the `.exe` file.
+You must download and keep the entire `Builds` folder together, as it contains essential files like `UnityPlayer.dll` and the `MissionDemolition_Data` folder.

 **To play:**
 1. Download and extract the `Builds` folder.